aollivierre/PowerShell-Youtube-dl/README.md

 #

-To uninstall these scripts and youtube-dl, delete the Youtube-dl folders located in `C:\Users\%USERNAME%\Youtube-dl` and `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Youtube-dl`, as well as the desktop shortcut.
+To uninstall these scripts and youtube-dl, delete the Youtube-dl folders located at `C:\Users\%USERNAME%\Youtube-dl` and `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Youtube-dl`, as well as the desktop shortcut.

 # USAGE